Source Material on

 e-mail: office@grotcenter.art.pl

-www.grot-lab.com Mieczyslaw Janowski and Andrzej Paluchiewicz are members of Grotowski's original Laboratory Theatre.
+grotowski.net Mieczyslaw Janowski and Andrzej Paluchiewicz are members of Grotowski's original Laboratory Theatre.
 They are in Poland.
-This is their web site.
-(In the 'Documentation' section, there are two short videos from 'Akropolis' and 'Constant Prince')
+This was their web site.
+(In the 'Documentation' section, there are two short videos from 'Akropolis' and 'Constant Prince') Videos (Flash)

 Grotowski Today: Companies and People